 Before I began my long hiatus on Art of Drink, I had accumulated hundreds of old newspaper articles about drink and cocktails in the 1800s.
-My intentions were to write about and share/transcribe them, but cocktail blogging kind of died with Facebook taking over, and I never wanted to post stuff to Facebook, because that would be like working for free.
-Anyway, I may do a few more of these if people enjoy it, otherwise, […]
+My intentions were to write about and share/transcribe them, but cocktail blogging kind of died with Facebook taking over, and I never wanted to post stuff to Facebook, because that would be like working for […]

 This cocktail has similarities to a number of drinks, but it is the refreshing lime, combined with salt, that makes this cocktail an all-time classic.

 Some days I like an ice cold beer.
 It is easy to make, especially when it is a twist top.
 Most of the beer I stock is microbrew because I like flavour.
 After I had come home today, I went to the fridge and popped the top off of a J.R.
-Brickman Pilsner and headed to the computer to read my email, news and the usual list of cocktail blogs I frequent.
-Then it occurred […]
+Brickman Pilsner and headed to the computer to read […]

-This drink was wholly inspired by aged whisky.
+This drink was wholly inspired by an aged whisky barrel.
 When creating a new drink, the inspiration should come from something, and not just the random mixing of fruit juices, which is happening too much lately.
-Whisky can be intimidating to a new drinker, partially because they usually buy the cheapest stuff and secondly because the modern palate is geared towards sweet, sugary drinks.
-To overcome some of these issues, this drink was created to ease people […]
+Whisky can be intimidating to a new drinker, partially because they usually buy the cheapest stuff and secondly because the modern palate is geared […]

 Bullets and grenades was what I was thinking when I whipped up this cocktail.
 As samples arrive on my desk, they sometimes gather into little groups.
 The Bulleit Bourbon and Zwack bitters were hanging out, which looked like they were plotting a coup or something.
-For those in the dark, Zwack is a Hungarian company that makes a range of bitters and sells them in bottles that resemble an M67 hand grenade.
-The Bulleit should speak […]
+For those in the dark, Zwack is a Hungarian company that makes a range of […]